Music and Performing Arts @ ONE

-To give you a ‘flavour’ of what do at Suffolk One, here are a selection of the performance events that were held over the past year:
+To give you a flavour of the what we do at One, here is a selection of some of our recent events:

 The Winter and Spring Music Concerts - These are open to anyone to take part in and feature solo and group items, as well as college ensembles, such as Big Band, Covers Band and One Voice.